Zer-Val/Projet-C-/README.md

 for each node i = 0, · · · ,N.

 - If H(n + 1, i) is already known for all nodes i = 0, · · · , n + 1 for some n = 0, · · · ,N − 1,
-then
+then :

 H (n, i) = [qH (n + 1, i + 1) + (1 − q)H (n + 1, i)] / (1 + R)

-for each i = 0, · · · , n; and where q is dened by
+for each i = 0, · · · , n; and where q is defined by

-q =
-R − D
-U − D
-is called the risk-neutral probability.
+q = (R − D)/(U − D)    is called the risk-neutral probability.
-5

 4 Implementation
 1. Implement a class BinaryTree that represents the data structure (path tree) used for the CRR method: